India-Bosnia and Herzegovina Relations

 2017

 Some of the items of BiH exports to India are mineral fuels, articles of paper, aluminium structures, articles of wood, inorganic chemicals, toys, sports equipment, wool, animal products, and glass and glassware.
 From the Indian side, some of the articles of export are Coffee, Tobacco, Stone products, Aluminium, Textile articles, Footwear, Articles of Iron and steel, Glassware, Organic chemicals, Carpets and other textile floor coverings, Motor Vehicle accessories etc. Business opportunities exist in areas of automobile components, metal processing, hydro-energy, wood processing, mining, food-processing, tourism, traditional medicine, higher education (IT and Medicine), pharmaceutical and construction industries.
-Since BiH is expected to join the EU during the next few years, a manufacturing base in BiH could be useful for interested Indian companies.

 India participated in the 39th Sarajevo Tourism Festival in October 2017, as a Partner Country.
 The inaugural ceremony was attended by Prime Minister and other Ministers of Federation of BiH.
 In 2018, India Tourism Frankfurt represented India.
 Embassy also participated at the 8th and 9th Scholarship Fairs organized at the University of Sarajevo in 2017 and 2018.
 The Embassy of India participated in the 22nd International Economic Fair in Mostar (9-13 April 2019).
 Embassy had also participated in 2016 and 2018 editions of the event.